MoneyINC Logo

 Forest Glen, Winnetka

 It's also a state where high crime rates sidle up against small-town values, where mansions sit next to hovels, and where high incomes are juxtaposed with extreme poverty.
+After all, it's a place where a city as big as Chicago juts up against some truly tiny, rural areas to the south.

 20. North Centre, Chicago

 Residents of the North Centre neighborhood of Chicago may have to fork out almost half a million for a home, but they get a lot by way of return.
-Not only is the neighborhood blessed with a great little selection of boutiques, parks, restaurants, and bars, it also boasts a median income of just a smidgeon under $100,000.
+Not only is the neighborhood blessed with a great little selection of boutiques, parks, restaurants, and bars.
+That gives you plenty of cool things to do!

 19. Lincoln Park, Chicago

-For those with money to burn, the neighborhood of Lincoln Park has long been considered one of the best places in Chicago to burn it.
-Several millionaire property investors have bought up numerous lots in the area, turning it into the kind of place where home prices frequently exceed the million-dollar mark.
-As you'd expect, the residents aren't short of a few bucks.
-According to the latest data, most households are pulling in just short of $100,000 a year.
+For those with money to burn, the neighborhood of Lincoln Park has long been considered one of the best places in Chicago to live.
+Several millionaire property investors have bought up numerous lots in the area, turning it into the kind of place where home prices frequently exceed the million mark.

 18. Hidden Lakes, South Barrington